 In the simplest terms, the scientific method is a set of principles designed around observation and reasoning which aims to ensure that our understanding of the world is as accurate as possible.
 Scientists value verifiable and reproducible results more than anything else as the basis for knowledge.
 The scientific method (when done right) is a great way of getting opinions or preference out of the way of facts.

 What is the scientific method

-Knowing stuff is really easy.
+Knowing stuff is easy.
 The hook, as we’ve found through our blunderings in the world, is that only part of the things we know are true — and chafing the wheat, so to speak, can prove problematic.
-It mostly comes down to the fact that each of us harbors innate biases about the way things are in the world, be them a product of our biology, our upbringing, or simply of our limited perception of the Universe.
+It mostly comes down to the fact that each of us harbors innate biases about the way things are in the world, be them a product of our biology, our upbringing, or simply of our limited perception of the universe.
 Thankfully, we’ve also come up with a set of principles to help overcome these biases and learn the truth about the world, one small step at a time.
-And because our fancy mental toolkits need a cool name, we’ve labeled that set of principles ‘the scientific method.’
+Because our fancy mental toolkits need a cool name, we’ve labeled that set of principles ‘the scientific method.’

 Steps to the scientific method